digitalurban/VibeABM/Readme.md

-# A Collection of Vibe Coded Agent-Based Model Simulations
+# A Collection of Vibe Coded Large Language Models Agent-Based Model Simulations

 This repository hosts a series of interactive web-based simulations exploring different forms of Agent Based Models (ABMs).
 Each simulation is self-contained in a single HTML file and uses JavaScript and Three.js to render dynamic systems where autonomous agents interact with each other and their environment based on a set of rules.